pcrane70/kinetic-java-tools/README.md

 ```

 ###Set security
 Set security (ACL) for the devices specified in the driveListInputFile.
-The ACL is specified in the securityFile.
-An example ACL templet file is located at ./template/security.template.
+The Access Control List (ACL) is specified in the securityFile.
+An example ACL template file is located at ./template/security.template.

+The required inputs for the script includes the following:
+  * setsecurity ~ Used to specify the path of the file that holds the ACL
+  * in ~ Used to specify path of the input file that contains the list of IP addresses for the commmand, i.e. drives.txt.

+The optional inputs for the script includes the following:
+  * usessl ~ If option is set to false, the Kinetic tool does not use Secure Socket connection to communicate with the devices.
+By defualt, this option is set to true.
+  * clversion ~ When used, only devices set with the specified cluster version are discovered.
+  * identity ~ Identity of user priviledges based on configured Access Control List (ACL) for the device.
+Option does not apply if ACL is not configured.
+  * key ~ The security key used in concurrent with the identity option to determine access privledges.
+  * reqtimeout ~ Used to specify the request time to connect with the device via TCP or SSL connections.
+The default request timeout is set to 30 seconds.
 ```
 ktool.sh -setsecurity <securityFile> <-in <driveListInputFile>> [-usessl <true|false>] [-clversion <clusterVersion>] [-identity <identity>] [-key <key>] [-reqtimeout <requestTimeoutInSecond>]